 What Is the Difference Between Single Malt and Blended Whisky?

 I have heard many arguments with people passionately debating why they think single malt whisky is better than a blended whisky or blends are superior to single malt scotch.
 I have a much more pragmatic view on the subject.
-I simply believe that if you are drinking a good quality whisky, you like the taste and enjoy drinking it; it doesn’t really matter what type of whisky you are drinking.
+I simply believe that if you are drinking a good-quality whisky, you like the taste and enjoy drinking it; it doesn’t really matter what type of whisky you are drinking.

-That said there is no mistake that in general single malt is perceived as a finer drink and blends are generally seen as the single malt’s runt of a little brother.
+That said, there is no mistake that in general single malt is perceived as a finer drink, and blends are generally seen as the single malt’s runt of a little brother.
 It is often said that blended can be very good, and that is of course true.
 Over 90% of the whisky sold around the world is blended, and 90% of the whisky-drinking world can’t be wrong, can they?

-Clarifying Single Malt and Blended Defintions
+Clarifying Single Malt and Blended Definitions

 First, let’s clear up some of the confusion that surrounds single malts and blended whisky.
 The definition of “blended” whisky is pretty straightforward: it is a blend of single malts from a variety of different producers.
 The blends range from 10 up to 50 different single malts in a blend.
-The age of the blended whisky is dictated by some pretty strict rules; to be called "whisky," it has to be over 3 years old (not that I’ve ever seen or would drink a 3 year old whisky!), and the age displayed on the bottle must be that of the youngest malt in that blend.
+The age of the blended whisky is dictated by some pretty strict rules; to be called "whisky," it has to be over 3 years old (not that I’ve ever seen or would drink a 3-year-old whisky!), and the age displayed on the bottle must be that of the youngest malt in that blend.
 The actual process can be quite scientific, with very fine measures and whisky in conical flasks rather than 70cl glass bottles.

 A “single” malt however, is a whisky that is produced by just one distillery or producer.
 This allows single malt whiskies to develop regional flavors where the distilling methods, land, ingredients, water, peat, heather, type of casks used etc. from that area contributes to the flavor of the whisky in that geographical area.
 This accounts for single malts from Islay being peaty and smoky and single malts from Speyside being sweeter and more fragrant.
 Single malt scotch also improves with age while it is in the casks, however will stop maturing as soon as it has been bottled which is how it differs from fine wines.